-The Welsh poet Dylan Thomas could well have written his famous line “Mousehole is the loveliest village in England” while gazing out from the Queach at its fabulous views of the village and harbour below.
+The Welsh poet Dylan Thomas could well have written his famous line “Mousehole is the loveliest village in England” while gazing out from The Queach at its fabulous views of the village and harbour below.
 He stayed here in the 1930s and wrote a letter from the cottage arranging lunch with TS Eliot in London on his return.
 A copy is proudly displayed by the desk.

 The Queach is a delightful two-bedroom granite cottage situated at an enviable vantage point in one of Cornwall’s most picturesque villages.
 From its elegant interiors and wonderful outdoor spaces to those panoramic views over the harbour and across Mounts Bay to the Lizard, everything about it is special.
 Painstakingly refurbished, it feels like a boutique hotel with its relaxed style, beautiful artwork and décor, and thoughtful little touches.

-Upstairs, the main bedroom has the wow factor, boasting exposed beams, Moroccan ceiling lanterns, an antique Provencal chest of drawers and a show-stopping copper bath.
-Like the living room, it has incredible sea views from both window seats; reclining in the bath you can see right across to St Michael’s Mount, which, incidentally, is depicted in the oil painting above you.
+Upstairs, the master bedroom has the wow factor, boasting exposed beams, Moroccan ceiling lanterns, an antique Provencal chest of drawers and a show-stopping copper bath.
+Like the living room, it has sea views from both window seats; reclining in the bath you can see right across to St Michael’s Mount, which, incidentally, is depicted in the oil painting above you.
 After a day exploring this magical corner of Cornwall, and a restorative soak in the tub, you’ll be ready to sink into the king size bed and drift off to sleep to the sound of the sea.

 The light-filled bathroom has exposed beams, soft grey encaustic tiles and an invigorating walk-in rain shower.

 Heading outside, the enchanting back gardens feature tropical and Mediterranean planting.
-Up from the kitchen you pass several sitting areas as you make your way to the top terrace, which affords rooftop views across Mounts bay.
+Up from the kitchen you pass several sitting areas as you make your way to the top terrace, which affords rooftop views across Mounts Bay.
 It’s a great place for lazing in the sun.
 After sunset, you can do some serious stargazing across Cornwall’s famed dark skies.

-It’s hard to disagree with Mr Thomas: Mousehole is the loveliest Cornish village, quaint with cobbled streets and a picture-perfect harbour, and we couldn’t imagine a better place from which to enjoy it than the Queach.
+It’s hard to disagree with Mr Thomas: Mousehole is the loveliest Cornish village, quaint with cobbled streets and a picture-perfect harbour, and we couldn’t imagine a better place from which to enjoy it than The Queach.

 Through the porch you enter the double-fronted living room, which is spacious and light with characterful flagstone floors and underfloor heating.
-The sitting area centres around a wood burner and has a squishy Loaf sofa and two Neptune armchairs.
+The living area centres around a wood burner and has a squishy Loaf sofa and two Neptune armchairs.
 In season we will leave you enough logs to get you going for a night or two.
 At the other end of the room is a desk where you can pen that postcard home and shelves stocked with a well-curated library.
 Both windows have built-in seats and reading lights and glorious sea views past St Clement’s Isle to St Michael’s Mount in the distance.

-The bedrooms are both on the first floor.
-The main bedroom is a large, beautifully furnished space.
-You’ll sleep soundly in its king-size Feather and Black bed with pocket-sprung mattress.
+MASTER BEDROOM: A large, beautifully furnished space.
+You’ll sleep soundly in its king size Feather and Black bed with pocket-sprung mattress.
 Above the bed, a shimmering gilt panel echoes the blues and silvers of the sea.